|Nutrition Facts (per serving)|

 Meanwhile, make the sauce.
 Combine the ingredients in a medium saucepan and bring to a simmer over medium heat.
 Reduce heat to medium-low and continue simmering for 5 to 7 minutes.

 Flip over the ribs so the meaty side is up and brush about half of the sauce over the ribs.
 Cover the baking pan with foil and reduce heat to 250 F. Continue baking for 1 1/2 to 2 hours, until cooked through and a nice coating has formed.

 Heat the remaining sauce and serve along with the ribs.

 Baby Back vs. Spare Ribs

 Baby back ribs are so named because they are shorter than the spare rib.
 Each rib is between 3 and 6 inches long and an average of 12 ribs make up a rack of baby back.
-Most racks feed 2 people and are 1 1/2 to 2 pounds.
+Most racks feed two people and are 1 1/2 to 2 pounds.
 Spare ribs, on the other hand, are meatier and feed three to four people.
 A common cut is called the St. Louis-style where the cartilage and breastbone are removed leaving a flat, rectangular piece that is easy to cook.
 As you may guess, spare ribs are more expensive than baby back ribs.